jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

   </div>
 </div>

 APT signals can be decoded using software such as the [noaa-apt image decoder](https://noaa-apt.mbernardi.com.ar/).
-The best result I got with a dipole from a balcony:
+The best result I got with a dipole from a balcony was the following:

 <div class="row" style="text-align:center">
   <div class="column">